Felippe-Pires/CategoricalDatasets/README.md

 │   ├── code               \\ Contains all source code and analysis scripts.
 │   │   └── experiments    \\ Jupyter notebooks for specific analyses.
 │   │       ├── BoxPlot.ipynb \\ Notebook for generating box plots of method performance.
+│   │       ├── Compare_Results.py \\ Notebook for grouping the results of the algorithms on the selected datasets.
-│   │       ├── Critical_Difference.ipynb \\ Notebook for creating critical difference diagrams.
+│   │       ├── Critical_Difference.py \\ Script for creating critical difference diagrams.
 │   │       ├── PairPlot.ipynb \\ Notebook for generating pair plots for rank comparison.
+│   │       ├── Ranking.ipynb \\ Notebook for calculating and saving algorithm rankings.
-│   │       └── Ranking.ipynb \\ Notebook for calculating and saving algorithm rankings.
+│   │       └── decision_tree \\ Notebook for calculating and saving algorithm rankings.
+│   │           └── Decision_Tree.ipynb \\ Notebook for generating decision trees for numerical or categorical algorithm selection.
 │   │   └── preprocessing    \\ Jupyter notebooks for prepare datasets before algorithms processing.
 │   │
 │   ├── database           \\ Stores all datasets used in the experiments.